-- The predicates char_type/2 and code_type/2 query character classes depending on the locale. - The predicates collation_key/2 and locale_sort/2 can be used for locale dependent sorting of atoms. - The predicate format_time/3 can be used to format time and date representations, where some of the specifiers are locale dependent. - The predicate format/2 provides locale-specific formating of numbers.
+- The predicate format_time/3 can be used to format time and date representations, where some of the specifiers are locale dependent. - The predicate format/2 provides locale-specific formating of numbers.
 This functionality is based on a more fine-grained localization model that is the subject of this section.